n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

     ...
 }
 ```
 It would convert the type of `cmd` and create a pair `pipe`.
-Just as we said, it would create two kids to run left part and right part.
-The parent process would do nothing but exit after waiting two kids's termination while the child processes, use dup to replace its original stdin/stdout.
+Just as we said, it would create two kids to run the left part and right part.
+The parent process would do nothing but exit after waiting for two kids's termination while the child processes, use dup to replace its original stdin/stdout.
 The part is also amazing it build a pipe between two processes.
 The "close+dup" pair is amazing, too!
-The dup would take the smallest fd and close would release the file describtor.
+The dup would take the smallest fd and close would release the file descriptor.

 Let's review the previous example "ls | grep c* | wc".
-We have (1,4) as at the end of parsing.
+We have (1,4) as at the end of the parsing.
 Now, in `runcmd` it would run 1 first because 4 is waiting for the input of 1.
-After(not exactly but that doesn't matter) getting the output of 1, runcmd would split 4 to (2,3) so that 1's out put would be the input of 2!
+After(not exactly but that doesn't matter) getting the output of 1, runcmd would split 4 to (2,3) so that 1's output would be the input of 2!
 Now we can see the command run one by one!

 ## Execute a List of Commands

-Actually list of commands is easier than pipe.
-And we just need to split the commands to several sub-commands and we don't need to deal with the input/output.
+Actually, the list of commands is easier than the pipe.
+And we just need to split the commands into several sub-commands and we don't need to deal with the input/output.

 The entry of hander is in `parseline`
 ```c